Five Killed In German Motorway Bus Accident - UrduPoint

 Five Killed In German Motorway Bus Accident

-Berlin, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2024) At least five people were killed and around a dozen injured in an accident involving a bus on a German motorway near Leipzig on Wednesday, police told AFP.
+At least five people were killed and around 20 injured when a bus overturned on a German motorway near Leipzig on Wednesday, police said

-The bus came off the A9 motorway and overturned in the morning between Wiedemar and the Schkeuditzer Kreuz motorway junction, police said.
+Berlin, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2024) At least five people were killed and around 20 injured when a bus overturned on a German motorway near Leipzig on Wednesday, police said.

-Emergency services attended to the injured at the scene and the motorway was closed in both directions, German authorities said.
+The bus came off the A9 motorway in the morning between Wiedemar and the Schkeuditzer Kreuz junction.

-The bus belonged to German travel company Flixbus and was on its way from Berlin to Zurich, Flixbus said in a statement.
+German operator Flixbus said the bus was on the way from Berlin to Zurich with 53 passengers and two drivers on board.

 "We are of course working closely with the local authorities and the emergency services on site and will do everything in our power to clarify the cause of the accident quickly and completely," it said.